dsilvers/apimux/README.md

 - No retries on the celery job.
 If your request to an endpoint fails, it's gone.
 - No error reporting.
 Do it server side on your endpoints.
 - Likely bugs with relaying header information, content types, form parameters with the same name, and other oddities.
+- File uploads are stored by default at `/tmp/apimux`.
+Guess what?
+You'll probably want a cronjob or a celery task after a request completes or something to clean them out.

 This app was developed to relay remote camera images to multiple API's at the same time.